What can we treat?-Balanced Equine Performance

-Animal Chiropractors Motion Palpate animals which allows them to feel for area's of the spine that are not functioning and moving normally.
-The Chiropractor then uses a high velocity, low amplitude thrust in a specific way within the joints normal range of motion to return this area to a normal physiological function.
+ABM practitioners Motion Palpate animals which allows them to feel for area's of the spine that are not functioning and moving normally.
+The ABM practitioner may then use high velocity, low amplitude thrust, soft tissue techniques as well as non-force neurological influencing techniques such as fascial and respiratory releases to influence joints through their normal range of motion to return these areas to a normal physiological function.

 How do we perform Acupuncture on Animals?

 Very small Acupuncture needles can be used to stimulate Acupuncture points and are left in place for up to 20 minutes.
-Alternatively a hypodermic needle is used and a substance (Vitamin B12 and Traumeel – a homotoxicologic agent) is injected into Acupuncture points and will continue to stimulate the Acupuncture point after the needle is removed.
-Laser can also be used for sensitive area’s.
+Alternatively a hypodermic needle can be used and a substance (Vitamin B12 and Traumeel – a homotoxicologic agent) is injected into Acupuncture points and will continue to stimulate the Acupuncture point after the needle is removed.
+Laser can also be used for sensitive horses/areas.